 Why are my eyes yellow?

 Yellow eyes are usually a sign that you have jaundice.
-Yellow eyes can be caused by the excess use of certain medications or a number of medical conditions, some serious.
-Treatment depends on the underlying cause of eye discoloration.
+They can be caused by the excessive use of certain medications or a number of medical conditions, some of which are serious.
+Treatment for yellow eyes depends on the underlying cause of eye discoloration.

 Jaundice is not a disease.
-Instead, it's a sign that the liver, gallbladder and bile ducts aren't functioning like they should.
+Instead, it's a sign that the liver, gallbladder, bile ducts or pancreas aren't functioning like they should.

 Conjunctival icterus is the medical term for yellow eyes.
 The term scleral icterus may also be used.

 The whites of your eyes should always look white.
-If this part of your eye (sclera) is anything other than white, an eye doctor can help you figure out what's causing the color change.
+If this part of your eye (sclera) is anything other than white, your doctor can help you figure out what's causing the color change.

-Yellow eyes can be caused by the following conditions:
+Yellow eyes can be caused by the following factors and conditions:

-• Specific medications, including excess acetaminophen and prescription drugs like penicillin, oral contraceptives, chlorpromazine and anabolic steroids.
+- Certain medications – The excessive use of acetaminophen and prescription drugs like amoxicillin, oral contraceptives, chlorpromazine and anabolic steroids.

-• Acute pancreatitis, an infection of the pancreas.
+- Acute and chronic pancreatitis – An infection of the pancreas.

-• Obstruction jaundice can occur when one or more of the ducts that carry bile from the liver to the gallbladder becomes blocked by gallstones.
+- Obstruction jaundice – Can occur when one or more of the ducts that carry bile from the liver to the gallbladder become blocked by gallstones.
 When the bile cannot flow properly, it builds up in the blood.

-• A pinguecula is a yellowish growth that can develop over part of the sclera, often thought to be caused by too much sun exposure.
-A pinguecula can be surgically removed if it gets too large or bothersome.
+- Pinguecula – A yellowish growth that can develop over part of the sclera, often thought to be caused by too much sun exposure.

-• Hemolytic anemia, a congenital blood disorder that occurs when the blood lacks healthy red blood cells.
+- Hemolytic anemia – A blood disorder that occurs when the blood lacks healthy red blood cells.

-• Certain blood disorders that affect the production and lifespan of red blood cells, such as sickle cell anemia.
+- Certain blood disorders – Those that affect the production and lifespan of red blood cells, such as sickle cell anemia.

-• Rare genetic disorders that affect the way the liver processes bilirubin.
+- Certain rare genetic disorders – Those that affect the way the liver processes bilirubin.

-• Cirrhosis, a late-stage scarring of the liver that reduces the liver's ability to filter bilirubin.
-Cirrhosis can be caused by many forms of liver disease, including hepatitis, non-alcoholic fatty liver disease and chronic alcoholism – all of which can cause yellow eyes.
+- Cirrhosis – A late-stage scarring of the liver that reduces its ability to filter bilirubin.
+Cirrhosis can be caused by many forms of liver disease, including hepatitis, non-alcoholic fatty liver disease and chronic alcoholism.

-• Some cancers, including cancers of the liver, pancreas and gallbladder.
+- Some cancers – Such as cancers of the liver, pancreas and gallbladder.

 SEE RELATED: What causes red eyes?